In this guide you will find:

 - Ninja Forms is our baby.
 We’ve worked very hard to cultivate a relationship of trust with our customers, and we take that very seriously.
 If you build an extension for Ninja Forms, we expect that you’ll approach it with the same care and attention that we would.

 - While we will bend over backwards to help our collaborating developers, Ninja Forms users come first.
 We reserve the right to take appropriate action if there is an issue that harms our customers.
 For instance, abandoning a product or being completely unresponsive to user support requests may result in extensions being pulled from the marketplace or taken over by another developer.
+You can find our full collaborating developer support expectations here.

 Ok, you’ve convinced me.